TheMaster-Fox/Phoenix-Carpet-Extension/README.md

 - Categories: `TIS`, `CREATIVE`
 [^tis]

-## vrikkaDuckSculkSensor
-Better Sculk Sensor outlined by [Purplers](https://www.youtube.com/watch?v=LpKZS_8IZsw) and tweaked further by [VrikkaDuck](https://github.com/VrikkaDev)

-- Type: `boolean`
-- Default value: `false`
-- Suggested options: `false`, `true`
-- Categories: `PHOENIX`, `FEATURE`

 # Game Changes (NOT configurable)

 ## Correct Block-State Tags
-Block-entities will correctly display their state in the F3 menu (or MiniHUD). [^ext]
+Block-entities will accurately display their state in the F3 menu (or MiniHUD). [^ext]

 ## Accurate Block Placement
 Allows for alternative block placement packets to be fulfilled by the server.
-Primarily for Tweakeroo's flexible and accurateBlockPlacement. [^ext]
+For Tweakeroo's flexible and accurateBlockPlacement. [^ext]

 ## Better Box Stacking Behavior
 When Carpet's `stackEmptyShulkerBoxes` is set to true, empty Shulker Boxes will stack in a player's inventory, but not in block entity inventories. [^ess]

 ## Data Syncing to Client
-Sync entity and blockEntity data from server to client.[^plu]
+Sync entity and blockEntity NBT from server to client.[^plu]
 Requires [Phoenix Client](https://github.com/TheMaster-Fox/Phoenix-Client)

 ## Ignore Miscellaneous in Mobcap
 The `Misc` mob group (set of mobs that do not spawn naturally) will always be ignored in local and global mobcap displays.
 Affects logger and `/spawn mobcaps` command [^tis]

+## Improved Entities through Portals Performance
+Reverts change made for 1.19.3 that degraded performance of entities going through Nether Portals

 ## Improved Litematica Pasting
 When pasting a schematic with [Litematica](https://www.curseforge.com/minecraft/mc-mods/litematica) on a server, block entities with modified NBT data will be accurately pasted.